StevenWingett/FastQ-Screen/docs/README.md

 FastQ Screen, when run in Bisulfite mode, reports to which strand the reads aligned (original top strand, complementary to original top strand, complementary to original bottom strand, or original bottom strand).
 Refer to the [Bismark](http://www.bioinformatics.babraham.ac.uk/projects/bismark) documentation for more details on these bisulfite strand definitions.

+A bisulfite test dataset may be obtained from [here.](https://github.com/FelixKrueger/Bismark/blob/master/test_data.fastq)

 Filtering FastQ Files